 Family History Collection Tips

 Use the attached forms to capture family cancer history.
 First determine who is in the family.
 Include at least parents, children, siblings, grandparents, aunts/uncles and first cousins.
 Expand to more distant relatives when it will help clarify patterns, or when there is an exceptional cancer history, such as very early age of onset or rare cancers.
-Once you have determined family structure, ask about cancer history.
-When time permits, consider including other notable family history, such as birth defects, distinctive physical features, and intellectual disability or autism.
+In addition to asking about cancer history, consider including other notable family history, such as birth defects, distinctive physical features, and intellectual disability or autism.